 BGP peers don’t accept routes that contain their own AS in the AS_PATH, to avoid routing loops [1, P. 155].

 AN AS_PATH is made up of either AS_SEQUENCEs or AS_SETs.

-The reason for AS_SET is for routers that perform route aggregation.
+AS_SET is intended for routers that perform route aggregation.
 A router that performs route aggregation considers itself the origin of that aggregate, which isn’t always true.
 AS_SET is used to provide full information so that routes that fall within the aggregate can be routed correctly [1, Pp. 158-9].

 A 2011 RFC recommends not using AS_SET due to the complexity, and instead to only advertise aggregates that are less specific than routes existing in a BGP speakers IP table [5, P. 2].

 The LOCAL_PREF attribute is an optional attribute can be used in iBGP to set a common exit point for routes.
-LOCAL_PREF is a numeric value.
-LOCAL_PREF can be used to ensure traffic uses a high speed link [1, Pp. 161-2].
+LOCAL_PREF is a numeric value, and it can be used to ensure traffic uses a high speed link [1, Pp. 161-2].